flipboxfactory/patron/docs/services/providers.md

 # Providers

-This service is used to retrieve one or many [Providers].
+This service is used to retrieve and use one or many [Providers].

 [[toc]]